-Within Kea, a message is logged through an entity called a "logger".
-Different components log messages through different loggers, and each logger can be configured independently of one another.
+Within Kea, a message is logged through an entity called a "logger."
+Different components log messages through different loggers, and each logger can be configured independently of the others.
 Some components, in particular the DHCP server processes, may use multiple loggers to log messages pertaining to different logical functions of the component.
-For example, the DHCPv4 server uses one logger for messages pertaining to packet reception and transmission, another logger for messages related to lease allocation and so on.
-Some of the libraries used by the Kea servers, e.g. libdhcpsrv, use their own loggers.
+For example, the DHCPv4 server uses one logger for messages about packet reception and transmission, another logger for messages related to lease allocation, and so on.
+Some of the libraries used by the Kea server, e.g. libdhcpsrv, use their own loggers.

 Users implementing hooks libraries (code attached to the server at runtime) are responsible for creating the loggers used by those libraries.
 Such loggers should have unique names, different from the logger names used by Kea.
-In this way the messages output by the hooks library can be distinguished from messages issued by the core Kea code.
+In this way the messages produced by the hooks library can be distinguished from messages issued by the core Kea code.
 Unique names also allow the loggers to be configured independently of loggers used by Kea.
-Whenever it makes sense, a hook library can use multiple loggers to log messages pertaining to different logical parts of the library.
+Whenever it makes sense, a hooks library can use multiple loggers to log messages pertaining to different logical parts of the library.

-In the Logging section of a configuration file you can specify the configuration for zero or more loggers (including loggers used by the proprietary hooks libraries).
-If there are no loggers specified, the code will use default values: these cause Kea to log messages of INFO severity or greater to standard output.
-There is also a small time window after Kea has been started, but has not yet read its configuration.
-Logging in this short period can be controlled using environment variables.
-For details, see Section 19.1.3.
+In the server section of a configuration file you can specify the configuration for zero or more loggers (including loggers used by the proprietary hooks libraries).
+If there are no loggers specified, the code will use default values; these cause Kea to log messages of INFO severity or greater to standard output.
+There is a small time window after Kea has been started but before it has read its configuration; logging in this short period can be controlled using environment variables.
+For details, see Section 18.1.3.

-The three main elements of a logger configuration are: name (the component that is generating the messages), the severity (what to log), and the output\commands (where to log).
+The three main elements of a logger configuration are: name (the component that is generating the messages), severity (what to log), and output_commands (where to log).
 There is also a debuglevel element, which is only relevant if debug-level logging has been selected.

-name (string)
+18.1.1.1 name (string)

-Each logger in the system has a name, the name being that of the component binary file using it to log messages.
+Each logger in the system has a name: that of the component binary file using it to log messages.
 For instance, if you want to configure logging for the DHCPv4 server, you add an entry for a logger named "kea-dhcp4".
-This configuration will then be used by the loggers in the DHCPv4 server, and all the libraries used by it (unless a library defines its own logger and there is specific logger configuration that applies to that logger).
+This configuration will then be used by the loggers in the DHCPv4 server, and all the libraries used by it (unless a library defines its own logger and there is a specific logger configuration that applies to that logger).

-When tracking down an issue with the server's operation, use of DEBUG logging is required to obtain the verbose output needed for problems diagnosis.
-However, the high verbosity is likely to overwhelm the logging system in cases when the server is processing high volume traffic.
-To mitigate this problem, use can be made of the fact that Kea uses multiple loggers for different functional parts of the server and that each of these can be configured independently.
-If the user is reasonably confident that a problem originates in a specific function of the server, or that the problem is related to the specific type of operation, they may enable high verbosity only for the relevant logger, so limiting the debug messages to the required minimum.
+When tracking down an issue with the server's operation, use of DEBUG logging is required to obtain the verbose output needed for problem diagnosis.
+However, the high verbosity is likely to overwhelm the logging system in cases where the server is processing high-volume traffic.
+To mitigate this problem, Kea can use multiple loggers, for different functional parts of the server, that can each be configured independently.
+If the user is reasonably confident that a problem originates in a specific function of the server, or that the problem is related to a specific type of operation, they may enable high verbosity only for the relevant logger, thereby limiting the debug messages to the required minimum.

 The loggers are associated with a particular library or binary of Kea.
 However, each library or binary may (and usually does) include multiple loggers.
-For example, the DHCPv4 server binary contains separate loggers for: packet parsing, for dropped packets, for callouts etc.
+For example, the DHCPv4 server binary contains separate loggers for packet parsing, for dropped packets, for callouts, etc.